HexHive/OSTEP-slides/00-introduction.md

 # OS role #2: Resource management

-> The OS shares (limited) resources between applications
+> The OS shares (limited) resources between applications.

 * Isolation: protect applications from each other
 * Scheduling: provide efficient and fair access to resources